lepoco/.github/src/content/posts/wpf-ui-microsoft-collaboration.md

 </ui:FluentWindow>
 ```

-Key features include:
-- **Modern Windows 11 controls** with Fluent Design
-- **Dark/Light theme support** with system integration
-- **Custom navigation** patterns
-- **Advanced window management** including Snap Layouts
-- **Mica and Acrylic** background effects
+The key features include modern Windows 11 controls with Fluent Design, automatic dark and light theme support, custom navigation patterns, advanced window management including Snap Layouts, and Mica and Acrylic background effects.

+## What This Means

+For developers, this collaboration means native modern controls in WPF without additional dependencies, seamless integration with existing projects, official Microsoft support for modern Windows design patterns, and continued innovation in desktop development.

+For the broader community, it demonstrates that open-source work can influence major frameworks, that community-driven development matters, and that there's still a future for WPF technology.

-## 🌟 PowerToys Integration
+## PowerToys Integration

-One of the most rewarding aspects of this journey has been seeing WPF UI power **Microsoft PowerToys Run**.
-PowerToys is one of the most beloved developer tools on GitHub, and knowing that my library helps millions of developers daily is incredibly fulfilling.
+One of the most rewarding aspects has been seeing WPF UI used in Microsoft PowerToys Run.
+PowerToys is one of the most popular developer tools on GitHub, and knowing that my work helps millions of developers daily is incredibly fulfilling.

-## 🔮 Looking Forward
+## What's Next

-While some functionality will become part of core WPF, **WPF UI will continue to evolve**:
-- Support for older .NET versions
+While some functionality will become part of core WPF, WPF UI will continue to evolve.
+It will maintain support for older .NET versions, provide advanced custom controls, offer experimental features and innovations, and continue being driven by community needs.

-- Advanced custom controls
-- Experimental features and innovations
-- Community-driven enhancements
+The collaboration with Microsoft doesn't change the open-source nature of WPF UI.
+If anything, it validates the approach and provides more resources to make desktop application development better for everyone.

-## 🙏 Gratitude
+## Personal Reflection

-This achievement wouldn't have been possible without the incredible support from:
-- The amazing **WPF UI community** and contributors
-- **Microsoft's WPF team**, especially for recognizing the value of community-driven innovation
-- All the developers who trusted WPF UI in their projects
-- Everyone who provided feedback, bug reports, and feature requests
+This achievement wouldn't have been possible without the WPF UI community and contributors, Microsoft's WPF team recognizing the value of community-driven innovation, developers who trusted WPF UI in their projects, and everyone who provided feedback and bug reports.

-## 🚀 Get Involved

-Whether you're just starting with WPF or are a seasoned developer, I invite you to:
-- Try **WPF UI** in your next project
-- Contribute to the **open-source ecosystem**
-- Join our community discussions
-- Support through **GitHub Sponsors**
+What started as a personal frustration with the state of WPF applications has become something that influences the direction of the framework itself.
+It's a reminder that individual contributions to open source can have impacts far beyond what you initially imagine.

-You can find WPF UI on [GitHub](https://github.com/lepoco/wpfui) and explore the documentation at [wpfui.lepo.co](https://wpfui.lepo.co).
+If you're working on desktop applications and want them to look like they belong on modern Windows, you can find WPF UI on GitHub and explore the documentation at wpfui.lepo.co.
+The project remains open to contributions and feedback from the community.

----

-*This collaboration marks a new chapter not just for WPF UI, but for the entire .NET desktop development ecosystem.
-Together, we're making desktop applications beautiful again.*